Research Spotlight: Nutritional Support for Kidney Health

 - Nepherotic Syndrom

-- Low eGFR, Low ALB, High Creatinin
+- Low eGFR, Low ALB, Low Bun / Creatinine Ratio

 These symptoms are often associated with nephrotic syndrome, chronic kidney disease, or glomerular injury.
 They reflect changes in the filtration barrier of the kidneys where podocytes and the endothelial glycocalyx are central to fluid and protein balance.